githubtraining/react-course/responses/00-setup.md

 Run the following lines inside your repo folder in your terminal.

 ```
-git add .
+git add README.md
 git commit -m "added my name"
 git push origin changes
 ```

-After you push, this issue will respond with next steps.
+After you push, this open the `Pull Requests` tab and click on the PR that shows!